nexema/tool/PLUGIN_PROTOCOL.md

-# Nexema Plugin Protocol Draft
+# Nexema Plugin Protocol

-Nexema will compile the project and will generate a json snapshot, which will follow the definition specified in `definition_schema.json`.
-After that, it will iterate over the specified list of plugins to use, and individually it will call the underlying bin.
+Nexema will compile the project and will generate a json snapshot, which will follow the definition specified in the `definition_schema.json` file.
+After that, it will iterate over the specified list of plugins to use, and individually it will call the underlying binary.

 Nexema will pass to the plugin the following list of arguments: